Alx-ninan/alxn_analytics_portfolio/README.md

-# 💼 Alex Ninan's Data Analytics Portfolio
+# Alex Ninan - Data Analytics Portfolio

 Welcome to my GitHub portfolio!
 I'm **Alex Ninan**, a data analyst with a passion for uncovering insights and solving business challenges through data.
 I specialise in Python, SQL, and data visualisation tools, and bring a strong academic foundation with a recent MSc in Data Analytics.